SleipnirGroup/Choreo/docs/document-settings.md

 ![Document Settings option in the main menu](./media/document-settings-menu.png)

-See the page below for an explanations of how to use the Document Settings panel.
+See the page below for an explanation of how to use the Document Settings panel.

 [Robot Configuration](./document-settings/robot-configuration.md)